What Is A Redress Number For Travel? Is It Needed & How To Get One?

 What is a Redress Number?

 A Redress Number, also referred to as a Redress Control Number, is a distinct identifier assigned by the Transportation Security Administration’s (TSA) Secure Flight program.
-It is designed to match travelers with their respective case numbers to streamline the watchlist matching process.
+It is designed to match travelers with their respective case numbers to simplify the watchlist matching process.
 The primary objective of the control number is to prevent the misidentification of travelers as potential security risks, thereby minimizing unnecessary delays and additional screening during their travels.

 Is a Redress Number the Same as a Known Traveler Number?